 Artist Statement

-I am the sole artist in the world to develop and practice a sculpted paper painting technique that transforms the traditional flat canvas into a vibrant, three-dimensional surface.
-My work exists at the intersection of painting and sculpture—where emotion, movement, and form collide.
+I am the sole artist to develop and practice a sculpted paper painting technique that transforms canvas into a three-dimensional surface.
+My work exists at the intersection of painting and sculpture—where form, movement, and emotion converge.

-Using layers of hand-sculpted tissue paper applied directly to canvas, I create raised compositions that physically extend off the surface, some up to four inches.
-Once the sculptural form is complete, I apply oil paint to bring each piece to life—infusing color, texture, and energy.
-The process is entirely manual, deeply tactile, and rooted in intuition.
+Using hand-sculpted tissue paper applied directly to canvas, I construct raised compositions that physically extend outward, some reaching up to six inches in depth.
+Once the sculptural structure is complete, I apply oil paint to activate the surface with color, texture, and energy.
+Every stage of the process is manual, tactile, and deliberate.

-My goal is to create work that doesn't just hang on the wall—it reaches out.
-I want the viewer to feel the work before fully understanding it, to experience the play of shadow and light, depth and detail, motion and stillness.
-Each piece reflects my desire to express strength, emotion, and vitality in a way that transcends the limitations of traditional two-dimensional painting.
+My goal is to create work that doesn’t simply hang on a wall—it reaches out.
+I want the viewer to feel the piece before fully understanding it, experiencing depth through shadow and light, motion through stillness.

 "Michelle's art made me tear-up because of the emotion and the pure amazement of her talent."